 Projection

-Projection is moderate to strong in the first few hours, particularly noticeable in cooler air.
-It announces itself but doesn’t turn aggressively loud unless over-applied.
+Projection is moderate to strong in the first few hours, particularly effective in cooler UK weather.
+It is noticeable without becoming overwhelming.

 Sillage

-Sillage is clean and defined, leaving a noticeable trail at close range — more “polished presence” than room-filling haze.
+Sillage is clean and defined, leaving a refined scent trail rather than a heavy cloud.

 When & Where to Wear It